AGTGreg/AppBlocks/docs/README.md

 ## Event handling
 **`"eventTrigger selector": function(event) {}`**

-AppBlocks makes it easy for us to handle events while keeping everything nice and clean.
-Following the same pattern with `filters`, `methods` and `directives`, `events` should go in the `events` object:
+AppBlocks makes it easy for us to handle events while keeping everything nice and clean. `events` are grouped in the `events` object:

 ```js
 var app = new AppBlock({